 To increase the chances of success, it is essential for individuals to choose the right degree program.
 Important elements to consider include, the time commitment required to pursue the degree, what educational courses are offered, and if there are future tuition fees you may encounter while advancing your education.
 Along with these elements, it is critical to determine if the degree is worth the investment.
 A bachelor’s degree is only valuable to individuals who need the extra education to advance in their career.
 By these standards, it is clear to see why pursuing a bachelor’s degree is considered valuable.

-Among other key differences between an associate degree and a bachelor’s degree, an associate degree is a 60-credit post-secondary degree that most candidates earn in two years.
+By acknowledging the key differences between an associate degree and a bachelor’s degree, it is clear which option is right for you.
+An associate degree is a 60-credit post-secondary degree that most candidates earn in two years.
 A bachelor’s degree, on the other hand, typically requires four years of study and 120 credits.
-Graduates earn higher wages than those with an associate degree, amounting to $85,000 more over a five-year period, according to The Bureau of Labor Statistics.
+Graduates earn higher wages than those with an associate degree, amounting to $85,000 more over a five-year period, according to the U.S. Bureau of Labor Statistics.

 The benefits of earning a bachelor’s degree extend well beyond compensation, though.
 Research shows that graduates with a bachelor’s degree are more marketable, have access to more job opportunities, enjoy more economic stability, are more satisfied in their jobs, and even experience higher self-esteem.